jecnua/k8s-swarm-test-drive/k8s/local_vagrant/README.md

 - Vagrant 2.2.4

-In the past I used to run this repo on Mac but this is no longer the case so I can't guarantee it works anymore :)
+In the past I used to run this repo on Mac but this is no longer the case so I can't guarantee it works any more :)